Was your child injured due to someone’s negligence? You may have a claim, and our Dallas lawyers can help.

 From sports injuries to bicycle crashes to jumping off of playground equipment—as parents, we know that kids can be injured in a number of ways.
 Approximately 9.2 million American children visit emergency rooms for accidental injuries each and every year, with falls being the leading cause of nonfatal injuries in the United States.

-Remember that young children are at higher risk of certain types of accidents, such as suffocation, poisoning, dog bites, and drowning.
+Remember that young children are at higher risk of certain types of accidents, such as suffocation, poisoning, slip and falls, dog bites, and drowning.
 Unfortunately, kids are also sometimes hurt by the very people who we entrust to care for them (e.g., birth injuries or physical/sexual abuse by a daycare worker).

 According to the United States Consumer Product Safety Commission (CPSC), approximately 217,000 children are treated at hospital emergency rooms for toy-related injuries every year.
 School bus accidents account for around 17,000 child injuries per year, and nearly 4,500 more are injured in amusement park accidents.

 Tragically, more than 12,000 American children under the age of 19 die from accidental injuries each and every year.
 When it comes specifically to teenagers, motor vehicle accidents are the leading cause of death.

 Swimming pools also present a major risk to young children.
 In Texas, there are several rules and regulations when it comes to swimming pools and premises liability (e.g., adequate fencing).
 In certain circumstances, irresponsible property owners can absolutely be held civilly liable should a child suffer a serious injury or drowning as a result.

 When it comes to a personal injury case involving a child, negligence often hinges upon several key factors.
 One of the biggest factors is often the age and maturity of the victim.
 Children are not held to the same standard as adults are—and for good reason.
 They have less experience and are not able to perceive danger in the same way that adults can.